 E basta. (no olive oil, no butter, no cream)

-Cook the pasta al dente in 1 gallon of lightly salted boiling water.
+Boil the pasta al dente in 1 gallon of lightly salted water.
 Remember, fresh pasta cooks much quicker than the dried kind.

-Toss the cooked pasta back into the empty pan over very gentle heat, folding in the grated cheese and freshly ground black pepper, and adding some of the saved cooking water to blend.
+Toss the cooked pasta into the cheese pan over very gentle heat, folding in more grated cheese and freshly ground black pepper, and adding more of the saved cooking water to blend.
 Creaminess ensues.

 Uncork the red wine and quietly devour at tongue-burning temperature.